haty1/databricks-app-remote-control/README.md

 # databricks-app-remote-control
-App to make it for a non-technical user to start/stop a Databricks app (from outside of Databricks)
+App to make it easy for a non-technical user to start/stop a Databricks app (from outside of Databricks)